SEO for PDF files is not a “sexy” theme or buzzword such as let’s say, “Google AMP”, “voice search” or “mobile first

 Most likely, you will not see any traffic to your pdf files on Google Analytics, so you will need to configure a few tweaks before.

-There are two main options to setup pdf monitoring with Google Analytics:
+There are three main options to setup pdf monitoring with Google Analytics:

 However, something that is not explained there is the canonicalization issue.

 Once we use parameters or UTMs to link both internally and externally, we might expect to see some duplicate versions of the same file, which might also result in the loss of precious link equity.

 So what is the solution in this case?
 Is there a possibility to deploy canonical tags (or any other Meta tags) to a pdf format?